This article lists all the major relationship problems which have been proven to negatively impact relationships.

 I share all significant events with my husbands.
 How could I have an affair, I’d have to immediately run and tell him about it

-Attachment styles mismatches is an extremely common relationship problem.
+Attachment styles mismatches are an extremely common relationship problem.

 Most people miss both the warning signs and the fixes though because, well… Very few people know about attachment styles.